NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 functions.
 See also ``--cost-function`` and ``--robust-threshold`` option descriptions (:numref:`ba_options`).

-The GCP pixel residuals (divided by the pixel standard deviations) will be saved as the last lines of the report files ending in ``pointmap.csv``.
+The GCP pixel reprojection errors will be saved as the last lines of the report files ending in ``pointmap.csv``.
 Differences between initial and optimized GCP will be printed in a report file as well.
 See :numref:`ba_out_files` for more details.

 To not optimize the GCP, use the option ``--fix-gcp-xyz``.